Key facts

 Course overview

 Cyber security threats are a rapidly growing global challenge for individuals and businesses alike.
-Secure technology is not only pivotal to business, but to living everyday life.
+Secure technology is not only pivotal to business, but to everyday life.
 As a result, cyber security professionals are in high demand around the world.
 Deakin’s Bachelor of Cyber Security equips you with the essential skills to investigate and combat cybercrime and cyber terrorism.
-You will have the expertise to tackle one of the fastest growing criminal threats to modern-day society.
+You will graduate with the expertise to tackle one of the fastest-growing criminal threats to modern-day society.

 - evaluating software for security vulnerabilities